The Big Picture On Squatters Rights:

 What Is a Squatter?

-A squatter moves into a property they don’t own, typically without the knowledge of the owner, and establishes residency there.
+A squatter moves into a property they don’t own, typically without the owner’s knowledge, and establishes residency there.
+Now, where is squatting legal?
+The answer is complex, as squatting vs. trespassing is often a fine line.

-In other cases, squatters once had a legal right to live in the property but have now overstayed their invitation, such as a tenant or Airbnb guest who refuses to leave after the rental period ends.
+In other cases, a squatter is person who once had a legal right to stay in the property and now overstayed their invitation eg: tenants or Airbnb guests who refuse to leave after the rental period ends.

 By definition, squatters claim a legal right to live in the property as a residence.
 If they admit to illegal trespassing, the police can eject them.

-The risk of squatters is one more reason to check on your vacant properties regularly.
+s of squatters is another reason to check on your vacant properties regularly.

 What Are Squatters Rights?

-First, they can only be physically removed from the property by eviction, not by simply asking the police to eject them as trespassers.
-As a landlord, you have to go through the lengthy eviction process to reclaim possession of your property.
+First, they can only be physically removed from the property by eviction, not by asking the police to eject them as trespassers.
+As a landlord, you must go through the lengthy eviction process to reclaim possession of your property.

-If allowed to openly reside in the property for long enough, squatters can take legal ownership.
+If allowed to reside in the property for long enough openly, squatters can take your home, as in legal ownership.
 It’s known as adverse possession, taking legal title to a property without the owner’s consent.
+While it’s rare, it is legally possible in some circumstances.

 How to Effectively Get Rid of Squatters